Inferring the population properties of galactic binaries from LISA's stochastic foreground

 \subsection{Gaussian process regression}

-We further optimize our procedure by interpolating the confusion noise $\sconf$ as a function of the population parameters $\vec{\Lambda}$ using Gaussian process regression (GPR)~\cite{2006gpml.book.....R}.
-Specifically, we treat the confusion noise $\sconf$ in the A and E channels as a function of the population parameters $\vec{\Lambda}$ and the frequency $f$ and fit it with two independent GPR models, one for each channel.
+We further optimize our procedure by interpolating the confusion noise $\sconf$ as a function of the population parameters $\vec{\Lambda}$ using Gaussian process regression (GPR)~\cite{2006gpml.book.....R}. \review{This choice is primarily motivated by computational limitations: although our forward simulator is relatively fast (see Appendix \ref{sec: subtraction algorithm}), generating $\mathcal{O}(10^5)$ simulations required for SBI training would still be prohibitive.}

+We treat the confusion noise $\sconf$ in the A and E channels as a function of the population parameters $\vec{\Lambda}$ and the frequency $f$ and fit it with two independent GPR models, one for each channel.
 This optimization is run over a set of $N=300$ coarse-grained simulations from the subtraction algorithm.
 More specifically, we denote by $\vec{\rm X}=\{\vec{\rm x}_k\}_{k=1}^{N}$ the training input data, where the vectors $\vec{\rm x}_k = \{f_k, \vec{\Lambda}_k\}$ are formed by concatenating the coarse-grained frequency array with the population parameters.
 We draw the samples $\vec{\Lambda}_k$ from the prior (Table~\ref{tab: priors}) using Latin hypercube sampling~\cite{McKay:1979}, which allows for a more efficient coverage of the parameter space (e.g.~\cite{Taylor:2018iat}).
 We further denote by $\vec{\rm y} = \{\avgsconf_k\}_{k=1}^{N}$ the corresponding confusion-noise realizations, which constitute the outputs to be predicted.
 One therefore has

 where $\mu(\vec{\rm x})$ defines the mean of the GPR and $k(\vec{\rm x}, \vec{\rm x}')$ the covariance kernel computed between two different inputs.
 We adopt the Matern 1/2 kernel, defined as

 where $d$ indicates the Euclidean distance, and $\ell$ and $\sigma$ are free parameters.
 We empirically found this choice provides better results than other commonly used kernels, including radial basis functions.